HMS Edgar (1890): Service history

-Edgar was commissioned at Devonport on 20 February 1900, to take relief crews for the sloops Algerine and Phoenix and the survey vessel Waterwitch, which were recommissioned at Hong Kong for the China Station.
+She was recommissioned at Devonport on 20 February 1900, to take relief crews for the sloops Algerine and Phoenix and the survey vessel Waterwitch, which were recommissioned at Hong Kong for the China Station.
 A crew for the river service steamer HMS Robin, built at Hong Kong, was also included.
 She left Devonport on 3 March, and called at Gibraltar, Malta, Aden, Colombo and Singapore, before she arrived at the station headquarters at Hong Kong later that spring.

 In April 1902 her boilers were re-tubed due to defects, and after taking part in the Coronation review in August 1902, she was commissioned to relieve Endymion serving on the China Station.

-She was damaged in an attack by the Austro-Hungarian submarine SM U-29 on 4 April 1918 near position 35°06′N 14°24′E. Edgar was sold on 9 May 1921.
+She was damaged in an attack by the Austro-Hungarian submarine SM U-29 on 4 April 1918 in the Mediterranean, near position 35°06′N 14°24′E. Edgar was sold on 9 May 1921.
 She arrived at Morecambe on 24 April 1923 for breaking up.